 If you tap on a folder in the Downloads screen, SiteSucker displays a list of the downloaded websites that are in that folder.
 These sites can be displayed as thumbnails or as folders.

 If you tap on the Thumbnails button, SiteSucker displays the list of downloaded sites as thumbnails.
 SiteSucker generates the thumbnail of the first page displayed, and the path for that page relative to the enclosing folder is also shown.
-If you tap on a thumbnail in the list, SiteSucker displays the corresponding site in a browser.
+If the Return to Last Page Visited control is on in the Preferences, then the last page visited is displayed.
+Otherwise, the default bookmark for the site determines which page is displayed.
+If you tap on a thumbnail in the list, SiteSucker displays the corresponding page in a browser.
 (See Browser below for more information.)
-The default bookmark for the site or the last page visited determines which page is displayed first.

 If you tap on the Folders button, SiteSucker displays the list of downloaded sites as folders.
 If you tap on a folder in the list, SiteSucker displays the corresponding site in a browser.
 Folders that do not contain any bookmarks are disabled and cannot be selected.